rgoerwit/pi-cardano-node-setup/README.md

--c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -D    Emit chatty debugging output about what the program is doing -g    GHC operating system (defaults to deb10; could also be deb9, centos7, etc.)
+-c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -D    Emit chatty debugging output about what the program is doing -f    Re-fetch code from github for libsodium and cardano-node, overwriting previously downloaded repositories -g    GHC operating system (defaults to deb10; could also be deb9, centos7, etc.)
 -G    GHC gcc architecture (default is -march=Armv8-A); the value here is in the form of a flag supplied to GCC -y    GHC version (currently defaults to 8.10.4)